踏入卓越学术的第一步

 English Class Policies

-This stage covers the essential skills in English: Over the course of the four units, students will learn the fundamentals of English: the mechanics of grammar, how to write a successful essay, how to write persuasively, and how to answer questions succinctly.
+This stage covers the essential skills in English.
+Over the course of the four units, students will learn the fundamentals of English: the mechanics of grammar, how to write a successful essay, how to write persuasively, and how to answer questions succinctly.
 Reading comprehension is also a focus throughout the units, as is writing creatively.
 This stage will provide students with knowledge and skills often left out of the typical school curriculum.

 Units: